SiEPIC/SiEPIC_EBeam_PDK/README.md

 ##Objectives:
  - Use an open-source layout tool (KLayout) to implement a sophisticated layout design environment for silicon photonics
  - Support for both GUI and script-based layout, or combinations of both.
+ - KLayout-INTERCONNECT integration offers a layout-first design methodology.
+Inspired by Layout Versus Schematic tools, this PDK includes netlist extraction routines to generate a schematic from the layout.
+This allows the user to directly simulate from the layout, without needing to create the schematic first.
+This approach is possibly more appealing to photonics designers who are accustomed to designing physical layouts, rather than schematics.
+A library of components (layout and compact models) is included in the Process Design Kit, specifically for silicon photonics fabrication via Electron Beam Lithography.
  - Whereas a typical schematic-driven design flow includes a schematic, circuit simulation, layout, and verification (see Chapter 10 of the <a href="http://www.cambridge.org/ca/academic/subjects/engineering/electronic-optoelectronic-devices-and-nanotechnology/silicon-photonics-design-devices-systems">textbook</a>), the approach taken here is <b>Layout-driven</b>, followed by verification, then a schematic (via a netlist extraction) and simulations.

 [![Demo video](http://img.youtube.com/vi/FRmkGjVUIH4/0.jpg)](http://www.youtube.com/watch?v=FRmkGjVUIH4)